 In rare occasions, there could be medical issues contributing to your toddler’s sleep challenges.
 If your child’s sleep disturbances are accompanied by other symptoms, such as snoring or difficulty breathing, or if your toddler is struggling with nightmares or night terrors, it might be helpful to seek out medical advice from your pediatrician to rule out any underlying issues.

-What I specifically suggested to the mom in my Facebook community group
+What I suggested to the mom in my Facebook community

-A mother reached out for help in the My Sleeping Baby Facebook Community about her toddler and preschooler’s sleep issues.
+A mother reached out for help in the My Sleeping Baby Facebook Community about her kids’ sleep issues.
 Her 20 month-old was waking multiple times a night and needed to be rocked back to sleep.
 He also woke up around 5:00am everyday for a snack.
 On top of that, both her kids struggled to fall asleep and will ONLY allow mom to do bedtime.

 Here’s what I suggested:

-1. Firstly, eliminate that 5:00am snack.
+1. Eliminate that 5:00am snack.
 A healthy 20 month-old toddler doesn’t need calories at nighttime anymore.
 That’s an easy one 🙂

-2. Teach your younger toddler to fall asleep by himself.
+2. Teach your toddler to fall asleep by himself.
 Don’t be afraid to wake up your older child while sleep training your younger one.
-Even though it’s not fun dealing with two kids in the middle of the night, proper sleep training with a proper sleep plan doesn’t take forever.
+While it’s not fun dealing with two kids in the middle of the night, sleep training with a proper sleep plan doesn’t take forever.
 It’s a short-term process where things HAVE to get worse in order to get better.
 And then they will get better!
-Trust me!